Bassa people (Liberia): Society

+The Bassa people, before colonial occupation, had populations with occupational categories of farmers, barterers / traders, and lagoon fishermen.
+As well as a set of categories that had hierarchies based on practitioner skill, consisting of blacksmiths, carvers, weavers, potters, and other craftsmen.

+The Bassa people acquired the Port Society and "Gree-Gree" bush traditions of education and initiation of children, from their neighboring Dei and Kpelle tribes.

+The Bassa people are among those that practice the woman initiation society called Sande.
+(Also referred to as Bondo).
+The Sande / Bondo sub-culture is believed to be originated from the Mende people.
+The practice Sande (or Bondo), which consist of rituals involving special helmet / masks that some practicing cultures called Sowei / sowo.
+The masks themselves are not named, and Sowei / sowo refers to the title of the association official that wears the helmet mask.
+These types of masks are made by numerous cultures leading to some distinction in style, but the purpose of the helmet mask is always a representation of a primordial ancestor spirit that originates from a body of water during a sacred journey by a member or official.

 Religion

 The traditional religion of the Bassa people has a moral and ethical foundation, one that reveres ancestors and supernatural spirits.

+The Sande / Bondo helmet masks, worn by a society official during special ceremonies, represent the idealized beauty of a female primordial ancestor spirit, believed to reside in bodies of water.

 Christianity arrived among the Bassa people during the colonial era, and the first Bible was translated into Bassa language in 1922.
 The adoption process fused the idea of Christian God with their traditional idea of a Supreme Being and powerful first ancestor who is merciful and revengeful, rewarding the good and punishing the bad.
 The traditional religion has included secret rites of passage for men and women, such as the Sande society.

+The introduction of Christianity created a division between the inland Forest Bassa that maintained Bassa traditional practices and rituals, and the Coastal Bassa, that converted to Christianity.

 Numerous missionaries from different denominations of Christianity have been active among the Bassa people during the 20th century.
 These has led to many Bassa independent churches from Europe, North America, Africa and Evangelical movements.
 In contemporary times, the Bassa people predominantly practice Christianity, but they have retained elements of their traditional religion.